paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 Now run
 `target/testnet/subsystem-bench test-sequence --path polkadot/node/subsystem-bench/examples/availability_read.yaml`
-and view the metrics in real time and spot differences between different `n_valiator` values.
+and view the metrics in real time and spot differences between different `n_validators` values.
 ## Create new test objectives

 This tool is intended to make it easy to write new test objectives that focus individual subsystems,